zhinst/zhinst-labber/docs/source/index.rst

 Zurich Instruments Labber driver |version| Documentation
 =========================================================

-The Zurich Instruments drivers for Labber (zhinst-labber) is a package of instrument drivers for devices produced by
-`Zurich Instruments <https://www.zhinst.com>`_ for Labber.
+The Zurich Instruments drivers for Labber (zhinst-labber) is a package that is able to generate instrument drivers for devices produced by `Zurich Instruments <https://www.zhinst.com>`_ for Labber.
 `Labber <https://www.keysight.com/ch/de/products/software/application-sw/labber-software.html>`_
 is a instrument control and lab automation software.